SO-Eng/SO-MediaPlayer/README.md

 ## Information

 When adding a radiostation be sure to use directlinks.
-	For example, a link like this won#t work: https://www.radio.de/s/hr3
+	For example, a link like this won't work: https://www.radio.de/s/hr3

 	Please try to find directlinks like this: http://metafiles.gl-systemhaus.de/hr/hr3_2.m3u Because it is smoetimes hard to find correct link, there is a "Prelisten" function implemented.
-Also SSL URLs won´t work properly, mostly you can reach radiostation per URL when trim to http:// instead of https://
+Also SSL URLs won´t work properly, mostly you can reach radiostation per URL when trim to 'http://' instead of 'https://'

 Added wrong Radiostaion or you have a typo?
 You can uncheck "Save Webstation-list at exit" before closing the player, your new list won´t be saved!